allenai/allenact/docs/overview/experiment.md

     ...
 ```
 In the above we use the availability of cuda (`torch.cuda.is_available()`) to determine whether
 we should use parameters appropriate for local machines or for a server.
+We might optionally add a list of
+`sampler_devices` to potentially assign devices not used for running our agent to task sampling workers.

 ## Task sampling